 We work to make a supportive student-learning environment and provide excellent teaching in a Christian setting.
 The Center for Science and Engineering utilizes current technology in labs and classrooms.

-Harding is located near the Ozark Mountains, in a region of America steeped in culture, with abundant waterfalls, caverns, and outdoor adventure.
-I hope you will visit our beautiful state and campus and meet our faculty and students.
+Harding is located near the Ozark Mountains, in a region of America steeped in culture, with abundant waterfalls, caverns, and outdoor adventure — a rich environment for the aspiring biologist.
+We welcome you to visit our campus.

 The mission of the biology faculty is to give students a deep appreciation and understanding of the diverse life on earth, instill a sense of their God-given responsibility to be good stewards of that life, and prepare students for challenging careers in the Biological Sciences.
 In pursuit of this mission, we strive to: